JennEYoon/learn-mldl/dlai/tensorflow/tasks.md

 ## Tasks for Tensor Flow class -- deeplearning.ai, Coursera.org

->Note: Exercise notebooks are locked for auditors, but downloaded them from a student's Github account.
+>Note: Exercise notebooks are locked for auditors, but I downloaded them from a student's Github page.

 #### Week1: